Scaling ForgeSDLC

 Milestone Versonas

-Quarterly milestone reviews operate as high-level Versona challenges:
+Quarterly milestone reviews operate as high-level Versona sessions:

 | Aspect | Detail |